claritychallenge/clarity/recipes/cad1/task2/baseline/README.md

 ### 1.1 Obtaining the CAD1 - Task2 data

-The music dataset for the First Cadenza Challenge - Task 2 is based on the small subset of FMA (FMA-small) and the MTG-Jamendo dataset.
-The dataset is split into 3 subsets: `train`, `valid` and `test`, totalling 7000 songs with a distribution of 80% / 10% / 10%.
+The music dataset for the First Cadenza Challenge - Task 2 is based on the small subset of the FMA [2] dataset (FMA-small) and the MTG-Jamendo dataset [4].
+The dataset contains 1000 samples from seven musical genres, totalling 7000 songs with a distribution of 80% / 10% / 10% for `train`, `valid` and `test`.

+From FMA small:

+* Hip-Hop
+* Instrumental
+* International
+* Pop
+* Rock

+From MTG-Jamendo:

+* Classical
+* Orchestral

 The HRTFs data is based on the eBrIRD - ELOSPHERES binaural room impulse response database.

 To download the data, please visit [here](https://forms.gle/9L5ncYKe2YhD5c828).